Youth Education Bursary: supporting a career in the social services

 Support the Youth Education Bursary

-Donate online using your credit card, with or without a dedication.
+Donate through CanadaHelps using your credit card, with or without a dedication.

-If you would like to make a donation by cheque, please fill in the Bursary Donation Form, print the completed form, and mail it along with your cheque to
+If you would like to donate by cheque, complete the Bursary Donation Form print the completed form and mail it with your cheque to:

 The Federation of Community Social Services of BC

-You can dedicate your donation in honour of a friend, colleague, or family member, or mark a specia occasion.
-The Federation will acknowledge your donation with a card sent to either you or the honoree describing the impact the donation will make.
+The Federation will acknowledge your donation with a card sent to you or the honouree describing the impact the gift will make.

-If you have any questions about your donation, please contact the Federation office at info@fcssbc.ca.
+If you have questions about donating, please contact info@fcssbc.ca.